tranhelen/tranhelen/_posts/2019-04-29-wedontrespect.md

 In the spirit of honesty the short answer was, "No."

-Up to that point, my life was a series of deep obsessions yet I didn't feel steady in any of them.
-I was a dilettante, and like Rosanne, I had to change my tactics.
+Up until that point, my life was a series of deep obsessions yet I didn't feel steady in any of them.
+I was a dilettante, and like Rosanne, I wanted to change my tactics.

 <hr class="--small" />

 True mastery is hard.
 It doesn't take a random 10,000 hours.
-It takes a _very specific_ 10,000 hours and even so, 10,000 hours is a _median_ not a rule.<a href="#note-1" name="back-1">*</a> You can be the person who takes 20,000 hours or 8000 hours and there's a statistically large possibility you aren't even going to be the cream of the crop.
+It takes a _very specific_ 10,000 hours and even so, 10,000 hours is a _median_ not a rule.<a href="#note-1" name="back-1">*</a> You can be the person who takes 20,000 hours or 8000 hours and there's a statistically large possibility you aren't going to be the cream of the crop.

-The 10,000 hours require you to pay attention to how you learn.
+The 10,000 hours require you to pay attention to _how_ you learn.
 The harder the challenge, the more you learn.
 Except... we're wired to stay comfortable.
 People remain in the same spot for years in sports, academia, and in the professional realm.

 I strongly believe this after years of being a lifelong student: if you are comfortable, you're not learning.
 As my friend Ilia said to me last week, "Comfort is a bitch."